-Adolescent Outpatient Services provide specialized outpatient services to children and adolescents for the treatment of mental health, addiction recovery therapy, and co-occurring disorders.
+Adolescent Outpatient Services provide specialized outpatient services to children and adolescents for the treatment of mental health, Substance Use Disorder, and co-occurring disorders.
 Clinicians are specialized in the treatment of childhood trauma and hold specialty training and certification in Trauma-Focused Cognitive Behavioral Therapy, Intergenerational Trauma and Neuro-Developmental Trauma, as well as possessing Certified Advanced Alcohol and Drug Counselor designation.

 The outpatient approach on recovery is less intensive than residential services, but offers a more flexible approach for those who need freedom to attend school.
 Clients meet for individual and/or group sessions that focus on living life in recovery.
 For those leaving residential treatment, outpatient services can provide a smooth transition from treatment to home life.

 Adolescent Outpatient Services are offered at a number of Outpatient Offices across the Upper Peninsula.
 The availability of clinicians and services are different at each location, please call (906) 228-9696 for services that work for you.

 Child & Adolescent Psychiatric Specialty Clinic